ibm-cloud-docs/Registry/registry_faq.md

 The scanning of an image is triggered in one of the following ways:

-- If a new image is pushed to the registry, a priority request is issued to rescan the image.
+- If a new image is pushed to the registry.
-- If the image has not been scanned for 7 days, a background request is issued to rescan the image, which might take some time to complete.
+- If the image has not been scanned for 7 days, it is queued for rescanning, which might take some time to complete.
-- If a new security notice is released for a package installed in the image, a background request is issued to rescan the image, which might take some time to complete.
+- If a new security notice is released for a package installed in the image, it is queued for rescanning, which might take some time to complete.
 Rescans that are triggered by the release of new security notices are available for Ubuntu and Debian images only.
-  {:tip}

 ## How often are the security notices updated?
 {: #faq_va_update_security_notice}
 {: faq}

 Security notices for Vulnerbaility Advisor are loaded from the vendors' operating system sites approximately every 12 hours.

-## Does Vulnerability Advisor have versions?
-{: #faq_va_versions}
-{: faq}

-No. However, a version number is baked into the API, but this version is the version of the JSON that is returned.

-The different components (for example, the API, scanning tools, and database) are all updated independently.
-Given that the scans happen asynchronously to the requests for results, the set of components that give a result is variable.
-However, each scan does contain a timestamp that can be used to work out the components used for the scan.